Updated August 2021

 Budget Choices (< €550)

-Featuring an Intel i3 processor, a 14″ Full-HD display, 128GB SSD storage and 8GB RAM, the IdeaPad 5 is the perfect budget pick for the student looking for a durable and capable laptop.
-Running Windows 10, this laptop also features a 720P webcam for those all-important online lectures and Quick Charge functionality means that plugging your laptop in for only 15 minutes results in a 3-hour charge (perfect for portability when on campus).
+Featuring an Intel i3 processor, a 14″ Full-HD display, 128GB SSD storage and 8GB RAM, the Acer Aspire 3 is the perfect budget pick for the student looking for a durable and capable laptop.
+Running Windows 10, this laptop also features a 720P webcam for those all-important online lectures and a generously-sized 15.6″ display.
+Although the 128GB SSD size is on the small side, if you comfortable keeping your documents on the cloud this is unlikely to be an issue.
+The up to 9 hour battery life is another bonus, meaning you can spend less time worrying about finding plugs and more time working.

 HP 14a Chromebook

 The suitability of a Chromebook largely depends on your coursework, but if your workload is primarily straightforward word processing and spreadsheets, then the portability and web-based nature of a Chromebook might be for you.
-Running ChromeOS, which is very lightweight means that this laptop doesn’t need particularly beefy specs.
-It contains 4GB RAM, 64GB of flash memory and a battery life of up to 13 hours.
+Running ChromeOS, which is very lightweight, means that this laptop doesn’t need particularly beefy specs.
+It contains 8GB RAM, 128GB of flash memory and a battery life of up to 11.5 hours.

 Mid-range (€550 – €999)